 • What role does the career services department play in helping students network and secure interviews?

-If your admissions interview is with a recent alum or a current student, then you can ask about his/her experience at Program X. This is a good way to make conversation and show your interest in the interviewer and the program.
+If your admissions interview is with a recent alumnus or a current student, then you can ask about their experience at Program X. This is a good way to make conversation and show your interest in the interviewer and the program.
 It may also serve as a jumping off point for coming up with more personalized questions.
 Some basic ones to start with may be:

 • What are/were your favorite classes?
 Professors?

 • Are there any activities, clubs, or competitions that simply should not be missed?